6 Technical SEO Solutions That Can Double Your WordPress Site Traffic

 These additional technical solutions will help optimize your images:

 Note that you should keep backups of original images during optimization.
-Store your WebP files in separate directories, usually under /wp-content/uploads-webpc/
+Store your WebP files in separate directories, usually under /wp-content/uploads-webpc/.
+This lets you roll back changes easily if needed.

 Sites that are growing fast need both WebP conversion and lazy loading.
 These technical SEO solutions work together to make your site faster, give users a better experience, and help you rank better in search engines.